PennyLane: Automatic differentiation of hybrid quantum-classical computations: Algorithms and features

 The \texttt{pennylane.templates} module provides a growing library of pre-coded templates of common variational circuit architectures that can be used to build, evaluate, and train more complex models.
 In the literature, such architectures are commonly known as an ansatz.
 PennyLane conceptually distinguishes two types of templates, layer architectures and input embeddings.
 Most templates are complemented by functions that provide an array of random initial parameters.

 \begin{code}

 {The embedding template \texttt{AngleEmbedding} is used to embed data within the QNode, and the layer template {StronglyEntanglingLayers} used as the variational ansatz with a uniform parameter initialization strategy.} \end{code} Templates provided include \texttt{AmplitudeEmbedding}, \texttt{QAOAEmbedding}, \texttt{CVNeuralNetLayers}, among others.
-In addition, custom templates can be created; simply decorate a Python function that applies quantum gates with the \texttt{template} decorator: \begin{code}
+In addition, custom templates can be easily created; simply create a quantum function that applies quantum gates: \begin{code}

 \end{code} The custom template can then be used within any valid QNode.